javascript-tutorial/en.javascript.info/2-ui/1-document/06-attributes-and-properties/article.md

 We've already seen built-in DOM properties.
 There's a lot.
 But technically no one limits us, and if it's not enough -- we can add own own.

-DOM nodes are regular Javascript objects.
+DOM nodes are regular JavaScript objects.
 We can alter them.

 For instance, let's create a new property in `document.body`: